 Health insurance is typically an annual policy that you can review at the end of each year.

 If you’re looking for income protection, most insurance providers will cover you until you retire, and will pay out for 12-24 months.

 Are sick days covered by self-employed health insurance?

-You’ll likely find that your self-employed health insurance doesn’t cover sick days if you’re suffering from something relatively minor, such as a rough cold or a common fever.
+You’ll likely find that your self-employed health insurance doesn’t cover sick days if you’re suffering from something relatively minor, like a rough cold or a common fever.
 You’ll simply need to consult your GP, which may be covered in whole, or part, by the NHS.
 For this reason, you’ll need to consider additional savings to cover sick days.